Troubridge Island: Fauna

+In August 2026, mass deaths of crested terns were discovered on three South Australian islands: The Pages and Troubridge Island, totalling around 1,000 dead birds.
+It was "presumed" that they had died of H5N1 bird flu, in a wave which had reached Australia during June 2026, and was the first such mass death recorded.

 Little penguin colony

 Troubridge Island's little penguin colony was approximately 3000-5000 birds during the 1980s.
 In 2009, its population was estimated to be 3010 breeding adults.
-In 2011, the colony was believed to be stable.
+There were an estimated 1505 active nests, compared with 1264 in October 2004.
+A monitoring program was established in 2010.
 A census conducted in 2013 estimated a total population of 270 breeding adults, showing a severe and unexplained decline.
+In 2014, the number had increased to 406 penguins.
+A 2023 study reported that Troubridge Island is one of the largest penguin colonies in South Australia, with around 450 adults recorded in 2016-2018.